-Since Condition \ref{trivialisotopystrong} is not satisfied, this subspace $\frak T$ is nonempty.
+Since Assumption \ref{trivialisotopystrong} is not satisfied, this subspace $\frak T$ is nonempty.
 Moreover $\frak t \in \frak T$ satisfies Item 2 above on sphere components also.

-We note that the Lie group associated to $\frak T$ must be compact since otherwise its closure in $T^n$ would have dimension $2$ or more and its Lie algebra generates the set of Killing vector fields which spans the tangent space of the image of $u$.
-This gives rise to a contradiction since $u$ is $J$-holomorphic.
+We note that the Lie group associated to $\frak T$ must be compact since otherwise its closure in $T^n$ would have dimension $2$ or more and its Lie algebra would generate the set of Killing vector fields which spans the tangent space of the image of $u$.
+This would give rise to a contradiction since $u$ is pseudo-holomorphic.

-Since all $S^1$ in $T^n$ are direct summands, we obtain the required splitting. \end{proof} Hereafter we write
+Since all $S^1$ in $T^n$ are direct summands, we obtain the required splitting.